hpi-swa-teaching/TelegramClient/packages/TelegramClient-Core.package/TCCAnimatedStickerMessage.class/README.md

-data-represantation of a single text message in a chat
+data-represantation of a single animated sticker message in a chat